nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 * process description
   ​
-    - Check if there is an orphan chain that links to the main chain or the forked chain, if any
-    - Take the longest one of the fork chains and compare the length of the main chain to determine whether you need to switch the main chain
-        - If the length of the fork chain is longer than the length of the main chain by 3 (configured), you need to switch the main chain.
+- find out the maximum height difference and compare it with the chain switching threshold.
+If it is greater than the threshold, the chain switching will be carried out
-        - Find the bifurcation point of the main chain and the longest bifurcation chain
+- find the bifurcation point of the main chain and the longest bifurcation chain, and find the chain switching path
-        - Verify the block in the forked chain if the verification continues by going down
-        - Roll back the main chain block
+- roll back the main chain block.
+The rolled back blocks form a new bifurcated chain and link to the original main chain
-        - Switch the fork chain as the main chain
+- successively add the block of the branch chain on the switching path
+- switch complete

 * Dependent service

   Database storage tool of tool modules

-#### 2.3.6 forward block
+#### 2.3.8 Orphan chain management

 * Functional specifications：

-    omit
+    It is used to connect orphan chain with bifurcated chain and main chain and bifurcate operation

 * process description

-1. Use the blockHash to assemble the ForwardSmallBlockMessage and send it to the target node.
-2. After receiving the ForwardSmallBlockMessage, the target node takes out the hash to determine whether it is duplicated.
-If it does not repeat, use the hash assembly GetSmallBlockMessage to send to the source node.
-3. After the source node receives the GetSmallBlockMessage, it takes out the hash, queries the SmallBlock and assembles the SmallBlockMessage, and sends it to the target node.
-4. Subsequent interaction process reference broadcast block
+Chains are related to each other in two ways, by joining, or by bifurcating.

+1. Marking (change chain attribute stage)
+Main chain, FORK chain and ORPHAN chain correspond to MASTER, FORK and ORPHAN respectively
+* if the orphan chain is connected to the main chain, temporarily mark the orphan chain as MASTER_APPEND, and the child chain of the marked orphan chain as MASTER_FORK
+* if the orphan chain and the main chain fork, temporarily mark the orphan chain as MASTER_FORK, mark the child chain of the orphan chain as FORK_FORK
+* if the orphan chain is connected to the bifurcated chain, temporarily mark the orphan chain as FORK_APPEND and the child chain of the marked orphan chain as FORK_FORK
+* if the orphan chain is forked with the forked chain, temporarily mark the orphan chain as FORK_FORK, and mark the child chain of the orphan chain as FORK_FORK
+* if the orphans are connected to the orphan chain chain, temporary marker for ORPHAN_APPEND orphan chain, chain of sub chain for ORPHAN_FORK tag orphans
+* if orphan chain chain and orphan bifurcate, temporary marker for ORPHAN_FORK orphan chain, chain of sub chain for ORPHAN_FORK tag orphans
+* if the ORPHAN chain has not changed through the above process, it is not associated with other chains, and the flag is still ORPHAN

+2. Copy and clear

+* if marked as connected to the main chain, chain orphanChain not copied into the new orphan collection, collection will not enter the branch chain, but the immediate child orphanChain marked chain ChainTypeEnum.
+MASTER_FORK

+* if marked as split from the main chain, chain orphanChain not copied into the new orphan collection, collection, but can split into chain all marked orphanChain immediate child chain ChainTypeEnum FORK_FORK

+* if marked as connected with branch chain, chain orphanChain not copied into the new orphan collection, collection will not enter the branch chain, but all marked orphanChain immediate child chain ChainTypeEnum FORK_FORK

+* if marked as from bifurcation chain, chain orphanChain not copied into the new orphan collection, collection, but can split into chain all marked orphanChain immediate child chain ChainTypeEnum FORK_FORK

+* if marked with orphan chains are linked together, not copied into the new orphans chain set, all orphanChain immediate child of the chain will be copied into the new orphans chain set, type the same

+* if marked with orphan chain bifurcate, chain set, will be copied into the new orphan all orphanChain immediate child of the chain will be copied into the new orphans chain set, type the same

+* if marked as orphan chain (unchanged), or forked from orphan chain, copied to new set of orphan chain

 * Dependent service

   Database storage tool of tool modules

-#### 2.3.7 braodcast block
+#### 2.3.9 Orphan chain maintenance

 * Functional specifications：

-  omit
+  Timed attempt to add block at the head of the orphan chain request, maintenance failed orphan chain age plus one.

 * process description

-1. Get BlockHeader, TxList according to HASH, assemble into SmallBlock,
-2. Put a SmallBlock into the memory.
-If it is not deleted actively, it will be automatically cleared when the cache is full or exists for more than 1000 seconds.
-3. Local cache blockHash for filtering duplicate downloads
-4. Assem the SmallBlockMessage and call the RPC module to send a message to the target node.
-5. After receiving the message, the target node determines which transactions are not locally based on txHashList, and then assembles GetTxGroupRequest to the source node.
-6. After receiving the information, the source node assembles the TxGroupMessage according to the hashlist and returns it to the target node.
-7. All block data has been sent to the target node.
+PreHash the starting block of the chain, assemble it into a HashMessage, send it to any of the currently available nodes, and wait for the result to be returned asynchronously.

 * Dependent service

   Database storage tool of tool modules

-#### 2.3.8 Block monitoring
+#### 2.3.10 Block forward

 * Functional specifications：

-  omit
+  After the non-outgoing node saves the block, it goes through the forwarding process

 * process description

-    - Start monitoring scheduled tasks, once every minute
-    - Take the local latest block header
-    - Verify that the network module needs to be restarted (if the latest local block has not been updated for 3 minutes, the network module needs to be disconnected and reconnected randomly)
-    - to be perfected
+1. Using blockHash to assemble the HashMessage, which is sent to the target node
+2. After the target node receives the HashMessage, the hash is taken out to determine whether the HashMessage is repeated.
+If not, the HashMessage is assembled and sent to the source node using hash
+3. After the source node receives the GetSmallBlockMessage, it takes out the hash, queries the SmallBlock, assembles the SmallBlockMessage, and sends it to the target node
+4. Reference broadcast block for subsequent interactive process

+* Dependent service

+  Database storage tool of tool modules

+#### 2.3.11 Block broadcast

+* Functional specifications：

+  The block node goes through the broadcast process

+* process description

+1. Received the packaged Block of the consensus module, saved successfully, and assembled the SmallBlockMessage according to the Block
+2. Call the network module to broadcast the message
+3. After the target node receives the message, it determines which transactions are not local according to the txHashList, and reassembles the HashListMessage to send to the source node
+4. After the source node receives the information, assemble TxGroupMessage according to hashlist and return it to the target node
+5. At this point, the complete block data has been sent to the target node.

 * Dependent service